hashicorp/terraform-provider-aws/website/docs/r/quicksight_dashboard.html.markdown

 ## Import

-A QuickSight Template can be imported using the AWS account ID and dashboard ID separated by a comma (`,`) e.g.,
+A QuickSight Dashboard can be imported using the AWS account ID and dashboard ID separated by a comma (`,`) e.g.,

 ```
 $ terraform import aws_quicksight_dashboard.example 123456789012,example-id